0xSero/partisia-docs/docs/smart-contracts/smart-contract-interactions-on-the-blockchain.md

 Contracts can create events leading to actions in other contracts, and these actions can share a single callback when initiated from the same action.
 Callbacks _aggregate_ status updates and responses.

-As an example, Smart contract 1 can initiate events that create actions in Smart contract 2 and Smart contract 3.
-The resulting callbacks from these contracts are consolidated into a single event, which is then relayed to Smart contract

-1.

-In practice, Smart Contract 2 may succeed while Smart Contract 3's action fails.
-Both outcomes can be conveyed in the same callback to be managed by Smart Contract 1.
+As an example, when the auction is won we need two things to happen, 1. transfer of the winning item to the winner.
+2.
+Token transfer to the owner of the auction.
+In this case we would have three contracts, the auction contract, the token transfer and the winning item transfer, as an example this could be a NFT contract.
+The auction contract initiates the winning of the auction, this will create two events that will spawn two separate actions, one for token transfer and one for the NFT transfer, with the same callback.
+The resulting callbacks from the contracts are consolidated into a single event which is then relayed to the auction contract.
+This makes sense when you only want both of the actions happening if both are a success.
 This allows efficient error handling without the need for re-triggering the entire event chain.

 ![SmartContractMentalModelTwoActionsOneCallback.svg](mental-models%2FSmartContractMentalModelTwoActionsOneCallback.svg)